AkashSingh3031/The-Complete-FAANG-Preparation/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: 🐛 Bug Report
+name: 🐛 Bug Report
-About: Submit a report to help us improve
+about: Submit a report to help us improve
-Labels: 'bug'
+labels: 'bug'

 ---